 Vice Provost for Academics

 Lindsay Chase-Lansdale assumed the role of Vice Provost for Academics on December 1, 2017.
-Lindsay initially joined the Office of the Provost as the Associate Provost for Faculty at Northwestern University on September 1, 2013.
+She was previously Associate Provost for Faculty, having initially joined the Office of the Provost on September 1, 2013.
 Chase-Lansdale is also the Frances Willard Professor of Human Development and Social Policy in the School of Education and Social Policy.

 Her key priorities revolve around recruiting and retaining faculty, supporting orientation and mentoring, fostering collaboration, enhancing diversity, and encouraging scholarly and creative work and teaching.